Evidence of Spin-Interference Effects in Exclusive $J/\psi \to e^+e^-$ Photoproduction in Ultraperipheral Heavy-Ion Collisions

 We select UPC events which include a pair of tracks with a reconstructed vertex positioned longitudinally within $\pm$100~cm of the center of the TPC.
-To ensure adequate momentum resolution, each track must have at least 15 recorded hits out of a possible 45, along with a minimum of 11 hits for an ionization energy loss (\(dE/dx\)) measurement to maintain reliable \(dE/dx\) resolution.
+To ensure adequate momentum resolution, each track must have at least 15 recorded hits out of a possible 45, along with a minimum of 11 hits for an ionization energy loss measurement to maintain reliable \(dE/dx\) resolution.
 Tracks are also required to point to a BEMC cluster for trigger consistency.
 The selection of electron pairs relies on track-based \(dE/dx\) values, with pion contamination being the primary background at \(p_T \sim 1.5~\text{GeV}/c\).
 The variable \(n\sigma_e\) (\(n\sigma_\pi\)) quantifies the deviation of the measured \(dE/dx\) from the expected electron (\(\pi\)) hypothesis, expressed in terms of standard deviations from the theoretical mean.
 A pair selection variable is defined as: $\chi^2_{ee}=n^2_{\sigma,e1} + n^2_{\sigma,e2}$ for tracks 1 and 2, with a similar formulation applied under the pion pair hypothesis.
 Electron pair candidates are identified by requiring \(\chi^2_{ee} < 10\), while pion pair contamination is suppressed by enforcing the condition \(\chi^2_{ee} < \chi^2_{\pi\pi}\).
 These selection criteria are applied independently to opposite-sign (\(+-\)) and like-sign (\(++\), \(--\)) pairs.
 The like-sign distributions are used to estimate the combinatorial background subsequently subtracted from the opposite-sign pairs to obtain the final signal distributions.
-The $e^+$$e^-$ pair invariant mass ($m_{ee}$) distributions for signal$+$background (\(+-\)) and background (\(++\), \(--\)) from Ru+Ru and Zr+Zr UPCs at $\sqrt{s_{NN}}=200$ GeV are presented in Fig.~\ref{mass}.
-We also perform the same analysis for Au+Au UPCs at $\sqrt{s_{NN}}=200$ GeV.
+The $e^+e^-$ pair invariant-mass ($m_{ee}$) distribution from Ru+Ru and Zr+Zr UPCs at $\sqrt{s_{NN}}=200$ GeV, together with the STARlight-based template fit, is presented in Fig.~\ref{mass}.
+The background treatment is cross-checked using like-sign, mixed-event, and $\gamma\gamma \rightarrow e^+e^-$ distributions.
+We also perform the same analysis for Au+Au UPCs at $\sqrt{s_{NN}}=200$ GeV, as presented previously in Refs.~\cite{STAR:2023nos,STAR:2023vvb}.

+For further analysis, we select the $J/\psi$ decay candidate $e^{+}e^{-}$ pairs in the range $3<m_{ee}<3.2$ GeV/$\textit{c}^{2}$, and the pair $p_T<$ 200 MeV/$\textit{c}$ to measure the $\phi$ observable using Eq.~\ref{eq1}.
+Figure~\ref{phi} displays the $e^{\pm}$ raw azimuthal correlation functions for the low-$p_{T}$ regions.
+We selected the smallest $p_T$ bins, as these bins exhibit minimal background contributions and corrections.